 Robin Rene Roberts has been the co-anchor of Good Morning America since 2005.
-She previously worked at sister-network ESPN from 1990-2005 where her duties included serving as an anchor on SportsCenter, thestudio host for the NCAA Women’s Final Four and a contributor to NFL PrimeTime.
+She previously worked at sister-network ESPN from 1990-2005 where her duties included serving as an anchor on SportsCenter, the studio host for the NCAA Women’s Final Four and a contributor to NFL PrimeTime.
 Robin attended Southeastern Louisiana University where she was a standout player on the Lady Lions women’s basketball team.
-She became one of the program’s all-time leading scorers and rebounder, and her #21 jersey was retired in 2011.
+She became one of the program’s all-time leading scorers and rebounders, and her #21 jersey was retired in 2011.
 Robin graduated cum laude from the school in 1983 with a Bachelor of Arts degree in communications, and was awarded an honorary doctorate of humanities degree in 2014.
 She was inducted into the Women’s Basketball Hall of Fame as part of the Class of 2012 for her contributions to, and impact on, the game of women’s basketball through both her play and broadcasting work.

 The “Town Hall” featured then presidential candidate Senator Hillary Clinton, and was produced live from the Science Center of Iowa as a special edition of GMA.
 While still making the transition from sports to hard news, Robin handled the assignment with ease as Senator Clinton fielded questions from Iowans and viewers across the country on issues including health care and the Iraq war.
 Some news was even made during the broadcast when Senator Clinton told Robin that she was accepting the support and endorsement of Iowa’s former governor, Tom Vilsack, who up until recently had been running for president himself.
 At the time of the broadcast, Senator Clinton enjoyed a commanding lead in the polls that would eventually be squandered on the way to her third place finish (29.4%) in the January 2008 Iowa Democratic Presidential Caucus.
 Senator Barack Obama finished in first place (37.6%), while Senator John Edwards was the runner-up (29.7%).
 Obama’s strong showing in Iowa gave him the momentum needed to eventually claim his party’s nomination, and to later win the general election as well in November 2008.

 In June 2007, only a few months after the special broadcast in Iowa, Robin learned she had breast cancer.
 She made the diagnosis public in an on-air announcement on July 31, 2007, and underwent a successful surgery just days later on August 3, 2007.
 Robin and I got together for lunch a short time later at a favorite gathering place, Nick & Toni’s, prior to her first chemotherapy treatment.
-We would meet up yet again at Nick & Toni’s for lunch in February 2008 prior to her first radiation treatment, this time with her co-anchor Diane Sawyer and my wife joining us.
+We would meet up yet again at Nick & Toni’s for lunch in February 2008 prior to her first radiation treatment, this time with her co-anchor Diane Sawyer joining us.
 Robin never retreated from the public eye, and it was soon after this second luncheon that she decided to stop wearing a wig.
 In doing so, she invoked the powerful lyrics of her friend and Grammy award-winning singer/songwriter India Arie: “I am not my hair.
 I am not this skin.
 I am not your expectations … I am the soul that lives within.”
 Robin’s colleagues were supportive of her decision, and the reaction from viewers was overwhelmingly positive.